tfry-git/EmbAJAX/README.md

   // Example WIFI setup as an access point.
 Change this to whatever suits you, best.
   WiFi.mode(WIFI_AP);
   WiFi.softAPConfig (IPAddress (192,168,4,1), IPAddress (0,0,0,0), IPAddress (255,255,255,0));
-  WiFi.softAP("ArduJAXTest", "12345678");
+  WiFi.softAP("AjaneTest", "12345678");

-  // Tell the server to serve our ArduJAX test page on root server.on("/", handlePage);
+  // Tell the server to serve our Ajane test page on root server.on("/", handlePage);
   server.begin();